Sridevi17j/personal_blog/src/pages/Outlier Analysis - R/index.md

 - Feature Scaling
 - Sampling Techniques

-And we still have python implementation of all these starts from Missing Value to Sampling Techniques!!.
+And we still have python implementation of all these starts from Missing Value Analysis to Sampling Techniques!!.

 sssss!!!!
 Wait!..
-And the real rollercoaster ride starts hereafter.
+And the real Roller coaster ride starts hereafter.
 Yes..
 Machine Learning!!!
 Much awaited portion!!!.. stay tuned to learn :)